RoAnnC1/developer.concur.com/src/api-guides/e-receipt-overview.markdown

 Ensure these app credentials are stored securely and completely separate from each other to avoid mixing the IDs and Secrets.
 You will continue to use the development app with your Sandboxes for ongoing troubleshooting related to Support ticket resolution.
 This development app can also be used for future development as APIs are updated and/or released.

-## Partner develops App Center and Partner-side connection Flows using OAuth2
+## Partner Develops App Center and Partner-side Connection Flows Using OAuth2

 ### Partner: Develops Connection Flows